toebeann/npc/README.md

 ## Description

-npc gives you the simple tools to implement functions in one process/thread, and call them from another.
+npc gives you simple tools to implement functions in one process/thread, and call them from another.

 ```js
 // my-app/index.js